Your Guide to Snowboarding and Skiing in Queenstown

 Unlike the ski fields in Europe or North America, there is no accommodation on the ski fields in Queenstown.
 In other words, you won’t find any ski-in ski-out accommodation.

 Coronet Peak and The Remarkables Buses

 Most people will stay in the nearby towns of Queenstown, Arrowtown or Wanaka (see The 50 Best Accommodations in Queenstown), then either drive or take one of the many shuttles and buses available to get to their selected ski field.
 For instance, Info&Snow (available on Viator and Tripadvisor) offer round-trip bus transfers between Queenstown and The Remarkables, while NZSki (who own the Queenstown ski fields) offer their own bus transport from town to The Remarkables and Coronet Peak.

 Alternatively, Haka Tours offers all-inclusive snowsports tours to the Queenstown ski fields, including lift passes, transport, breakfast and trips to other South Island ski fields.

 If you’re driving yourself, be sure to have snow chains available, especially between June and August.
 You are more likely to be able to get away without snow chains in September (but if there’s a freak snowstorm – don’t blame us!)
 Take a look atThe Best Car Rental Companies in Queenstown to see which rental companies have snow chains available – hint, they all will!

-Find out more about getting around Queenstown in Public Transport in Queenstown.
-Plus, for tips of picking up gear, see Where to Buy Cheap Ski and Snowboard Gear in New Zealand.
+Find out more about getting around Queenstown in our guide, Public Transport in Queenstown.
+Plus, for tips on picking up gear, see Where to Buy Cheap Ski and Snowboard Gear in New Zealand.